Nike-Inc/wingtips/wingtips-spring-boot/README.md

     `WingtipsSpringBootConfiguration` will use that one instead of creating a new default one.
     - Sets the span logging representation used by Wingtips to whatever you specify in your `wingtips.span-logging-format` application property (see `WingtipsSpringBootProperties` description below).
+    - The `RequestTracingFilter` uses a `ServletRequestTagStrategy` to implement `OpenTracing` tags for `SERVER` requests.
+To modify the tag strategy, supply a `@Bean` of type `HttpRequestResponseTagStrategy<HttpServletRequest, HttpServletResponse>` and it will be injected into the `RequestTracingFilter`.
 * **`WingtipsSpringBootProperties`** - The Spring Boot
 [@ConfigurationProperties](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-typesafe-configuration-properties)
 companion for `WingtipsSpringBootConfiguration` (described above) that allows you to customize some Wingtips behaviors